phoenixperry/cci-ual-pcomp/week03/week03.md

 There is one change though, verses use a battery, we're just going to power our circuit with the Arduino 3V out. ∑œ

 Take a short video to submit of the working circuit.

+---

+## Reading

+* Read chapter 2 of Simon Penny's Making sense
+* Read chapter 3 of Norman's The Design of Everyday Things